 Changing from using a multi-meter to using an absence of voltage tester removes risk, is safer, is quicker but if hesitation still remains there is the option to mount both a voltage test port and an absence of voltage tester in a single enclosure.

 Qualified personnel can use their trusted meter and the test port and then verify the results by waiting 10 seconds and using an approved absence of voltage tester.

 Webinar Presented by I-Gard Corporation

-The presentation will provide an overview of relevant codes and standard including NFPA, CSA, UL1436 and OSHA 1910.333, the functional differences between an Absence of Voltage Tester that meets UL1436 and a Voltage Test Port that doesn’t, and why the Test Before Touch approach should be updated to using an approved Absence of Voltage Tester.
-There will also be a discussion on why users comfortable with utilizing a meter to verify de-energization should be comfortable and trust this new technology.
+The presentation provides an overview of relevant codes and standard including NFPA, CSA, UL1436 and OSHA 1910.333, the functional differences between an Absence of Voltage Tester that meets UL1436 and a Voltage Test Port that doesn’t, and why the Test Before Touch approach should be updated to using an approved Absence of Voltage Tester.
+There was also be a discussion on why users comfortable with utilizing a meter to verify de-energization should be comfortable and trust this new technology.